^

 Forecast

-The etiology of calcium deposition in the kidneys and the nature of complications of this process will determine the prognosis of nephrocalcinosis in each case.
-Specific causes of nephrocalcinosis, such as Dent's disease, primary hyperoxaluria, and hypomagnesemic hypercalciuric nephrocalcinosis, in the absence of effective treatment, can progress to chronic renal failure, [18]end-stage renal disease.
+The etiology of calcium deposition in the kidneys and the nature of the complications of this process will determine the prognosis of nephrocalcinosis in each specific case.
+Specific causes of nephrocalcinosis, such as Dent's disease, primary hyperoxaluria and hypomagnesemic hypercalciuric nephrocalcinosis, in the absence of effective treatment can progress to chronic renal failure, [ 18 ] end-stage renal failure.
 Radiologically detected nephrocalcinosis is rarely reversible.
-Pathology rarely progresses, but medicine is not yet able to reduce the degree of calcification.
+The pathology rarely progresses, but medicine is not yet able to reduce the degree of calcification.